Travel Tech Tips

 If you're going travelling, make sure the numbers in your Contacts for people you're going to call are saved with a 1 before the area code and number if they're here or in North America, or you won't be able to call them.

-If you're going overseas, many of you have switched to Freedom Mobile to take advantage of their "Roam Beyond" plan which let you use your phone in 92 countries around the world at no extra cost.
+If you're going overseas, many of you have switched to Freedom Mobile to take advantage of their "Roam Beyond" plan, which let you use your phone in dozens of countries around the world at no extra cost.
 Or, you may be using the Airalo app to add an overseas number via an eSIM.

-But, either way, in order to call people in a foreign country when you're there, you have to save their phone number beginning with + and the country code.
+But, either way, in order to call people in a foreign country when you're there, you must save their phone number beginning with + and the country code.

 On home phones, you have to dial 011 and then the country code and their number, but on mobile phones, you just need + and the country code and their number.